hytham/node-wit-iot/README.md

 # Config
-This tool will handle the folloing configuration values it (it must be placed on /etc/witiot.conf file)
+This tool will handle the followng configuration values it (it must be placed on /etc/witiot.conf file)
++

 # Referance
 TBD